gayeongpark/gayeongpark.github.io/_posts/2024-09-06-MEDIA-AND-CONNECTORS.md

    RG-6 and RG-59 are used for cable **television connections** and high speed internet service connections respectively.

-   - **F-type Connector** is a screw on connector commonly used with both the RG-6 and RG-59 **cable types**.
-This connector is the standard for cable television and satellite connection and it can be used for cable internet connections too.
+   - **F-Connector** is a screw on connector commonly used with both the RG-6 and RG-59 **coaxial cable types**.
+This connector is the standard for cable television and satellite connection and it can be used for broadband internet connections too.

    ![f-typeConnector](../assets/img/networkFundamental/f-type.jpg)